I Have An Offer on My House: Now What?

 Review the contract for special conditions requested by the buyer.
 A common condition is one in which the purchase of your home is contingent on the buyer selling his or her current home.
 The conditions may also be more specific, such as asking you to provide a survey of the property.

-Although it may be dry reading, it is important to carefully read the contract and go over details.
+Although it may be dry reading, it is important to carefully read the contract and go over details with us.
 Read the fine print in your contract to understand the provisions (or ground rules) of who pays for what in the context of the sale.
 For instance, the contract should explain who is responsible if there is damage to the house after the contract is signed.
 The responsible party will want to insure the property through the transition.
 You or the buyer may add special provisions to the standard ones.

 Does the refrigerator stay or go?
 How about the drapes in the formal living room?
 Double-check that everything you intend to sell with the house is listed accurately in the contract.
 This may include items such as fixtures, window treatments and appliances.